-- (a) when he is defending himself against an obstructing opponent while attempting to reach the runner - (b) when an opponent is obviously attempting to block him - (c) in a personal attempt to reach a loose ball that has touched the ground during a backward pass, fumble, or kick - (d) during a forward pass that has crossed the neutral zone and has been touched by any player
+- (a) when he is defending himself against an obstructing opponent while attempting to reach the runner; - (b) when an opponent is obviously attempting to block him; - (c) in a personal attempt to reach a loose ball that has touched the ground during a backward pass, fumble, or kick; - (d) during a forward pass that has crossed the neutral zone and has been touched by any player; and

-- (1) An eligible receiver is considered to be an obstructing opponent only to a point five yards beyond the line of scrimmage unless the player who receives the snap demonstrates no further intention to pass the ball (including handing off the ball, pitching the ball, or moving out of the pocket).
-See 8-4-2-3 for rules applicable to Illegal Contact with an eligible receiver. - (2) See 8-4-5 for rules applicable for an Illegal Cut Block against an eligible receiver.
+- (1) An eligible receiver is considered to be an obstructing opponent only to a point five yards beyond the line of scrimmage unless the player who receives the snap demonstrates no further intention to pass the ball.
+See 8-4-2, 8-4-3, and 8-4-7 for rules applicable to Illegal Contact with an eligible receiver. - (2) See 8-4-5 for rules applicable for an Illegal Cut Block against an eligible receiver.